 Design of recruitment and panel maintenance strategies

 This task investigates and evaluates different strategies for maximising panel recruitment and interview completion and minimise attrition.
-Strategies will be evaluated in terms of the trade-offs between costs and different sources of survey error.
+Strategies are evaluated in terms of the trade-offs between costs and different sources of survey error.

 Question selection and design